dnutiu/simplFT/README.md

 ## Configuration

-The server can be configured via command line flags (soon to come) and a configuration file.
+The server can be configured via command line flags with the -ConfigPath option, specifying a path to the configuration file.
 If no configuration file is provided the server will run with the default settings.

 Sample Configuration File: